June 25, 2026 SOUP Dinner

-THANKS to our September 23rd Dinner Supporters!
+THANKS to our June 25th Dinner Supporters!

 A huge THANKS to all our sponsors and those who contributed to help make our SOUP dinners a success.
 We especially appreciate Knoxville Shriners for providing the beautiful dinner location, our food donors for the wonderful food, and volunteers for their service!